Goin' South: Plot

 The next day, Julia narrowly averts death in a more severe cave-in.
 The incident makes them realize how intensely they care for each other.
-The day of the planned robbery, Moon goes to the bank before it opens, steals the chest, only to take it back to Julia to protect it from his gang.
-Finding that Julia had put stones in the chest, has sold her farm to the railroad, and has already left town with the gold, he chases down her stagecoach.
-Julia convinces Moon that they take their gold and money and follow his dream of opening a cantina in Mexico, where the Texas authorities can't touch him.
+The day of the planned robbery, Moon goes to the bank before it opens and steals the chest to protect it from his gang only to finding that Julia had filled the chest with stones and is gone.
+She has sold her farm to the railroad, and already left town with the gold.
+Moon chases down her stagecoach and holds it up at gun point.
+Julia and Moon decide to take their gold and follow Moon's dream of opening a cantina in Mexico, where the Texas authorities can't touch him.
+Together they start walking to Mexico.

 Production

 The film was co-written by John Herman Shaner and produced by Harry Gittes, both longtime friends of Jack Nicholson from his early days in Hollywood.

 Goin' South marks the film debut of Mary Steenburgen, who had been a waitress in New York hoping to break into acting and after being turned down repeatedly for film roles; it launched her career in Hollywood.
 Christopher Lloyd, who worked with Nicholson on One Flew Over the Cuckoo's Nest, plays Deputy Towfield.
 Lloyd and Steenburgen reunited 12 years later as love interests in Robert Zemeckis' Back to the Future Part III.

 Goin' South was John Belushi's second film (after Animal House).

 It was the second of three films directed by Nicholson.
 The first was 1971's Drive, He Said and the third was the Chinatown sequel The Two Jakes, released in 1990.
 This marks the first film in which Nicholson appears as the primary actor while directing.
 He does not appear in Drive, He Said, but did star in and direct The Two Jakes.

-The film was shot in Durango, Mexico and Texas.
+The film was shot in Durango, Mexico, and Texas.